ConnorFitzgerald17/brokerlift/README.md

 ## Project setup

-This is the setup for the client sitde of the brokerlift coding assesment
+This is the setup for the client side of the brokerlift coding assessment

-Once you have cloned the repo and setup the server porotion, you should run the following command in the terminal to make sure you have all neccecary depencecies.
+Once you have cloned the repo and setup the server porotion, you should run the following command in the terminal from the client `root` to make sure you have all necessary dependencies.

 ```bash
 $ npm install
 ```

-Once that is done you should create a `.env` in the `root` of the client folder.
+Once that is done you should create a `.env` file in the `root` of the client folder.
 Inside you need to create the following variable:

 ```
 VUE_APP_API_URL=http://127.0.0.1:3000